Care, Chaos, and the Cost of Wanting Peace

 It turned what should've been a peaceful walk into constant anxiety.
 Every step forward came with the tension of scanning ahead, wondering if she was safe, wondering if she'd reappear.

-By the point, we all needed a break.
+By that point, we all needed a break.

 A Necessary Pause

-We dropped the girls off with their grandmother so everyone could decompress.
+We dropped Eve’s children off with someone in her household so everyone could decompress.
 Brandon stayed with us, and we went to McDonald's for lunch.
 We briefly considered somewhere nicer, but it was unexpectedly packed.

 Simple felt right.